Darkknight-86/RAG_Benchmark/docs/RAG_Pipeline_Metrics_Guide.md

 ---

-*This metrics system provides complete visibility into RAG pipeline performance, enabling proactive optimization and troubleshooting.*
+*This metrics system provides complete visibility into RAG pipeline performance, enabling optimization and troubleshooting.*